djkunkel/RetroRen/README.md

 # RetroRen
-A simple site for retro blogging
+A simple site for retro blogging.